Dim314159/transformer/README.md

-File transformer_class contains class transformer.
+The file named 'transformer_class' contains the class 'Transformer'.<br>
-File tokenizer_subword contains tokenizer algorithm.
-Use corpus of texts to create tokens and train the model to tokenize words
+The file 'tokenizer_subword' includes a tokenizer algorithm.
+Use a corpus of texts to create tokens and train the model to tokenize words.

-Other files are different versions of training transformer on corpus of texts
+The other files are different versions of training the transformer to generate texts.